SystemsApproach/private5g/arch.rst

 ------------------------

 We now describe the RAN by sketching the role each base station plays.
-Keep in mind this is kind of like describing the Internet by explaining how a router works—a not unreasonable place to start, but it doesn't fully do justice to the end-to-end story.
+Keep in mind this is like describing the Internet by explaining how a router works—not an unreasonable place to start, but it doesn't fully do justice to the end-to-end story.

 First, each base station establishes the wireless channel for a